Feli25/elvirasNaehspass/README.md

 # Elviras Naehspass in React

-push to the live environment (only from master branch) git push heroku master
+push to the live environment (only from master branch)<br/>
+git push heroku master

-push from a feature branch to the testing environment git push staging <nameofbranch>:master
+push from a feature branch to the testing environment<br/>
+git push staging *nameofbranch*:master<br/>
 link: https://frozen-wave-86999.herokuapp.com/

-get the information which db are connected: heroku pg:info --remote <staging or heroku>
+get the information which db are connected: heroku pg:info --remote *staging or heroku*<br/>
-connect to the heroku psql database: heroku pg:psql --remote <staging or heroku>
+connect to the heroku psql database: heroku pg:psql --remote *staging or heroku*<br/>
-see all the tables: \dt
+see all the tables: \dt <br/>
 quit: \q